sl1nk4991/simple-chat_py/README.md

 ./client.py -s
 ```

-List of full options you can see with:
+You can see full options list with:
 ```console
 cd client
 ./client.py --help